micahcochran/cs621-final-project/README.md

 ## Team
 Micah Cochran
 Everything was my work unless specified.
+This is noted below in [Attribution](#attribution), but this was more fully explained in my project report.

 ## Vagrant
 This is the preferred way to install the Legal Text website.

 System Requirements:
 * Vagrant (developed on version 2.2.6)
-* Virtualbox  (developed on version 6.1.34)
+* a hypervisor - I used Virtualbox  (developed on version 6.1.34)

 ### From the console